goodyduru/goodyduru.github.io/_posts/2022-06-08-BitTorrent.md

     second peer ip&port = 4E642D3625C0 (6 bytes) => 78.100.45.54:9664
 ```

 A way to read and write messages like the above in C is to use the [memcpy](https://man7.org/linux/man-pages/man3/memcpy.3.html) function.
 Python has the [struct](https://docs.python.org/3/library/struct.html)  package.
-PHP has the [pack](https://www.php.net/manual/en/function.pack.php) and [unpack](https://www.php.net/manual/en/function.unpack.php) for writing and reading messages respectively.
+PHP has the [pack](https://www.php.net/manual/en/function.pack.php) and [unpack](https://www.php.net/manual/en/function.unpack.php) functions for writing and reading messages respectively.
 Java has the [ByteBuffer](https://docs.oracle.com/javase/7/docs/api/java/nio/ByteBuffer.html) class.
 You can find equivalents in other languages too.

-It is recommended that you read more about the tracker [UDP protocol](https://www.bittorrent.org/beps/bep_0015.html).
+It is recommended that you read more about the tracker UDP protocol.

 After the client verifies that the transaction id received is equal to the one sent, the peer list can be parsed and connections to each peer are initiated using the peer message protocol.

 ### Peers
 Communication with other peers is done to each ip and port addresses received from the trackers via the TCP protocol.
 The protocol for this is a binary protocol so it has similar format as the one in the UDP protocol.
 Due to the fact that your client connects to more than one peer, these connections have to be handled by your application.
 Some of the options to do that in C are: